Interpretable Complex-Valued Neural Networks for Privacy Protection: Proof of

 where $\Phi(\cdot)$ denotes the function of a certain layer/operation. $x$ is given as the input of the specific layer/operation $\Phi(\cdot)$.
 Based on this equation, we can recursively prove $f_{j}^{(\theta)}=e^{i\theta}f_{j}^{(0)}$.

-Let us consider the following six commonest types of layers/functions to construct the processing module, \emph{i.e.} the conv-layer, the ReLU layer, the batch-normalization layer, the average/max pooling layer, the dropout layer, and the skip-connection operation.
+Let us consider the following six most common types of layers/functions to construct the processing module, \emph{i.e.} the conv-layer, the ReLU layer, the batch-normalization layer, the average/max pooling layer, the dropout layer, and the skip-connection operation.

 1. We revise the conv-layer by omitting the bias term.
 Thus, we get

 2. We replace the ReLU layer with the non-linear activation function of $\phi(x_{ijk})=\frac{\Vert x_{ijk}\Vert}{\max\{\Vert x_{ijk}\Vert,c\}}\cdot x_{ijk}$.
 Thus, we can write the element-wise operation as follows.